shsagir/play-area-sync/docs/craft-3-setup.md

 ## Database synchronization

-Now, your [local Craft installation](/craft-3-install-local) should already have created a MySQL database with a few tables in it, at least for the admin to login.
+Now, your [local Craft installation](/craft-3-install-local) should already have created a MySQL database with a few tables in it.
 The fortrabbit database, on the other side, is still empty.
 Now, export your local database and import it to the fortrabbit remote.
 Head over to our [MySQL export & import guide](/mysql#toc-export-amp-import) to learn how to access the database on fortrabbit and export/import tables.

 **PRO TIP**: You will probably often synchronize development and production databases.
 We have developed a handy command line tool: **[Craft Copy](https://github.com/fortrabbit/craft-copy)** to speed that up.
 It works like this: